 Another golfer’s choice is the Nicklaus designed Alhama course.
 With over 100 bunkers and some stunning natural scenery this course provides a fair challenge.

 Away from the course, you have access to all the great facilities are Mar Menor plus the bars, restaurants and night life of Murcia.
 Sample some of the great wine produced in the region and the traditional meat and seafood dishes, including fresh prawns from Mar Menor.

-If you are longing for a round of golf in a pleasant climate and with fantastic surroundings, take your pick from our chosen top five European winter destinations to play golf and you will not be disappointed.
+If you are longing for a round of golf in a pleasant climate and with fantastic surroundings, take your pick from our chosen top six European winter destinations to play golf and you will not be disappointed.